-Visiting Aircraft / Flight Permits
+Visiting Aircraft / Foreign Operator Permit(s)

-Required Notice for Flight Permits
+Required Notice for Foreign Operator Permit(s)

-The Bermuda Civil Aviation Authority (BCAA) is not staffed outside of normal office hours (08:45-17:00 ADT) Monday to Friday and is therefore unable to process Visiting Aircraft Flight Permits outside of those times.
+The Bermuda Civil Aviation Authority (BCAA) is not staffed outside of normal office hours (08:45-17:00 ADT) Monday to Friday and is therefore unable to process Visiting Aircraft Permits outside of those times.
 Therefore, it is imperative that requests are made in sufficient time (minimum 48 hours) to facilitate the issue of the required permission.
 For emergency medical flights on weekends or public holidays applications will be accepted in retrospect.

 Restriction with respect to carriage for valuable consideration in aircraft registered outside the Territory